 Clearly, Samsung is hoping to capitalize on some of these benefits with the introduction of the Anycall Haptic phone.
 Nokia will push the envelope even farther when it introduces phones with tactile touchscreens.
 Yes, such phones will be cool to look at.
 And, yes, they will be cool to touch.
 But they will also be easier to use, with the touch-based features leading to fewer input errors and an overall more satisfying experience.

-If you'd like to learn more about haptics and related technologies, take a look at the links on the next page.
+If you'd like to learn more about haptics and related technologies, take a look at the links below.